LAW OFFICE OF FREDERIC R. ABRAMSON LONG ISLAND OFFICE IN PORT WASHINGTON NY

 - Intersection Accidents turning on Main Street from Port Washington Boulevard.
 Due to the length of the light on Port Washington Blvd. and Main Street, drivers try to "beat' the light by turning when the light is yellow, causing vehicles heading straight on Port Washington Blvd. to come into contact with them.

 - Speeding on Plandome Road.
 Plandome Road is a beautiful roadway with lots of curves.
-Driver's often drive too fast through the windy curves, causing accidents.
+The driver often drives too fast through the windy curves, causing accidents.

-Where to seek medical treatment for you injuries due to a car accident in Port Washington.
+Where to seek medical treatment for your injuries due to a car accident in Port Washington.

 - St. Francis Hospital 100 Port Washington Blvd, Roslyn, NY 11576